Pirepemat (IRL752)

 45 percent of all people with Parkinson’s fall recurrently, leading to a significantly reduced quality of life due to a fear of falling affecting their daily life.
 There are no available treatments at present despite it representing a great unmet medical need.
 The societal burden for falls is also significant with the cost of treatment for a fall injury in the US is estimated to be USD 30 thousand in people over the age of 65.

-Pirepemat is designed to improve balance and reduce falls by strengthening nerve cell signalling in the prefrontal cortex via action at 5HT7 and alpha-2 receptors.
+Pirepemat is designed to reduce falls by strengthening nerve cell signalling in the prefrontal cortex via action at 5HT7 and alpha-2 receptors.
 Pirepemat also has potential as a treatment for dementia in Parkinson’s disease (PD-D).

 Following successful completion of Phase I studies, an exploratory Phase IIa study was completed in 32 patients with advanced Parkinson’s including cognitive impairment.
 Pirepemat was found well tolerated in this patient population.
 Compelling treatment effects were reported indicating improvement in balance and reduced risk of falling, in concert with cognitive and psychiatric benefits.
 These results suggest that pirepemat has the potential to strengthen the frontal cortical function and be a valuable, first-of-its-kind treatment to prevent falls in people living with Parkinson’s.